By Ines Di Giacomo DVM

 Gastrointestinal disorders are some of the most common problems in dogs, and puppies have a higher risk of diarrhea than adults.
 In fact, about 10 to 25 percent of puppies have a tendency to develop digestive problems during their first year of life.
 Diarrhea reduces the growth rate of puppies and increases their risk of mortality.
 In fact, gastrointestinal problems are the main cause of death in dogs under one year of age.
 It is therefore essential to treat quickly and effectively all puppies that have a digestive problem.

 A Critical Stage for Puppies

 Weaning is a critical stage for puppies.
-The switch from breast milk to solid food implies changes to the intestinal mucosa, changes of the nutrient transport, and changes in the activity of digestive enzymes and intestinal flora.
+The switch from milk to solid food implies changes to the intestinal mucosa, changes of the nutrient transport, and changes in the activity of digestive enzymes and intestinal flora.